TJKlein/Essential-Transformer/README.md

 # The Essential Transformer
 ## Understanding the backbone of encoders and decoders in 45-minutes

+The Transformer architecture has revolutionized natural language processing and machine translation.
 This GitHub repository provides a minimalist yet comprehensive implementation of the Transformer architecture's encoder and decoder components, aimed at providing an intuitive understanding of the core concepts underlying this powerful model.
-The Transformer architecture has revolutionized natural language processing and machine translation.
 The implementations serve as a didactic resource for enthusiasts, researchers, and learners who wish to grasp its fundamental principles.

-To keep things simple a couple of assumptions are made:
+To keep things simple, a couple of assumptions are made:
 * positional embeddings are treated as trainable that are added to the token embeddings
 * the embedding dimensionality must be a multiple of the number of heads (the joint embedding is reshaped before softmax normalization)